 Country Flags of the World

 We have been learning a lot about Geography.
 It is one of our favorite subjects.
 Take a look at our Tour of the USA with free printables and our Around the World and Landmarks post (with awesome printables, too).
-And we have also gone to a slightly different target for a bit.
-We studied the difference between weathering and erosion and also learned about animals that live specifically in North America.

 First, we started with this beautiful setup.
 It is our Montessori Geography map and flags and our flags book.
 On the back of the map, you can see the flag “key,” where you see the flags and the country name.
 We studied those and, by looking in our flags book, we determined which continent each country is located.